ViktorQvarfordt/blog/posts/2024-01-18-llm-agents.md

 ### RAG is a workflow agent

 A RAG system (retrieval augmented generation) can be seen as a workflow agent.
 It typically performs query rewrite, retrieves relevant documents, and then generates a response.
 More involved RAG systems have many more steps.
 This is the core of [Sana AI](https://sana.ai/), that I'm involved in building at [Sana Labs](https://sanalabs.com/).
-We have an extremely advanced RAG and are working on making it even more general, and adding more general agent capabilities.
+We have a very advanced RAG and are working on adding more general agent capabilities.

 ### General agents